JediChou/jedi-md-book/01-StudyNote/2019/201912/SelfStudy-20191222.md

     * 163.com mail.
 16:33

 * Weekly review
-  * Read a thesis and don't record
+  * Read a thesis and don't record.
+17:34
   * Open class APP by 163.com check-in

 ## Other